placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-01-15-shared-gpu.md

 I put together a very flexible, straightforward and scalable workflow to share GPU compute and VRAM resources between LXCs and VMs.

 So here are my notes on how to share a GPU (or multiple GPUs) between LXCs and VMs for computational and rendering tasks on a single host.
 Without GPU passthrough.
-Without using outdated GPUs with VDI (Virtual Desktop Infrastructure) NVIDIA GRID aka vGPU, that would require requesting a driver license with an expiration date from NVIDIA.
+Without using outdated GPUs with VDI (Virtual Desktop Infrastructure) NVIDIA GRID aka vGPU, that would require requesting a driver license (or running the script with a hack) with an expiration date from NVIDIA.
 Without SR-IOV.
 Without need for disabling VDI GRID 60fps frame limiter for running rendering (gaming) tasks.
 Without any tricks to bypass `code 43` error when NVIDIA driver detects that it's inside a VM.
 Without the trickery (nothing wrong with that) of changing the registry entry in Windows to make it use a high performance GPU for rendering and another GPU for video output.
 Without installing NVIDIA drivers in the Windows vm at all.

+## the end result:

-The system is like that: **a PMVE host with GPU(s) that is running NVIDIA drivers, unprivileged LXC container(s) with nvidia container toolkit and docker (with a docker container running Juice server), Windows VM(s) with GPU-over-IP rendering through Juice client running tasks on the Juice server, and/or desktop streaming to another machine**. or a computer on the same network with Juice client for GPU-over-IP rendering/inference/traning tasks.
+**a PMVE host with GPU(s) that is running NVIDIA drivers, unprivileged LXC container(s) with nvidia container toolkit and docker (with a docker container running Juice server), Windows VM(s) with GPU-over-IP rendering on the host GPU(s), and/or desktop streaming to another machine**. or a computer on the same network with Juice client for GPU-over-IP rendering/inference/traning tasks.

 ## GPU choices and why I do not use vGPU: